Dean of Students: Job Description, Duties and Requirements

 |Required Education||Master's or doctoral degree in education administration or similar field|

 |Other Requirements||Candidates may need to progress from lower administrative positions|

 |Projected Job Growth (2014-2024)*||9% for all postsecondary education administrators|

 |Mean Salary (2015)*||$102,610 for all postsecondary education administrators|

 A dean of students plans and directs university activities related to student services and campus life.
 As an administrator, a dean of students might help coordinate admissions, health services, financial aid, housing and social programs for students.
 The office of a dean of students is generally responsible for serving as a point of information for students and responding to students' needs.
 A larger university might have multiple deans of students, each of whom has specialized tasks and an area of focus.

-According to the U.S. Bureau of Labor Statistics (BLS), demand for postsecondary education administrators, like deans, should increase by 15% between 2012 and 2022.
-The 2013 average salary for all postsecondary administrators was $100,600, as reported by the BLS.
-Those who were employed by colleges, universities and professional schools averaged $105,000 in 2013, while those working at junior colleges earned an average of $87,670 that year.
+According to the U.S. Bureau of Labor Statistics (BLS), demand for postsecondary education administrators, like deans, should increase by 9% between 2014 and 2024.
+The 2015 mean salary for all postsecondary administrators was $102,610, as reported by the BLS.
+Those who were employed by colleges, universities and professional schools had a mean annual salary of $106,650 in 2015, while those working at junior colleges earned a mean annual salary of $88,990 that year.

 The job duties of a dean of students usually includes supervising various campus programs and serving as a liaison between college administrators and student organizations, such as a student council.
 Social programs managed through the office of the dean of students might include Greek life and orientation events for incoming students.
 A dean of students could also coordinate services specifically for transfer or international students.
 Additionally, they might handle discipline-related processes and procedures.